Fun Easter Basket Ideas for Kids (Easter Basket Fillers)

 - Egg-shaped toys, puppets, tattoos, stickers, and more at local Dollar Trees & Walmarts

 - Easter Egg Fry Rings: If you want to have eggs for breakfast with fun shapes then check out these fry rings.
-These are a cute addition for the little chef in your family.
+These are such a cute addition for the little chef in your family.

-- Unpainted Wooden Nesting Dolls: If you are familiar with the Russian nesting dolls then you might enjoy this activity.
+- Unpainted Wooden Nesting Dolls: If you are familiar with Russian nesting dolls then you might enjoy this activity.
 These pre-cut wooden dolls are blank so you and your kids can paint and customize them.
-Afterward, your child will have hours of fun stacking and unstacking the dolls while building up their problem solving skills!
+Afterward, your child will have hours of fun stacking and unstacking the dolls while building up their problem-solving skills!

 - Egg-Shaped Easter Chalk: This one is for your little artist.
 The chalk is large and perfect for any size hand.
 Kids can then have a great time making doodles all over the sidewalk.